Workflow Parallel Activities

 The names of the parallel tickets are hyperlinks.

-One.png The Workflow Assistant
+The Workflow Assistant for a Parallel ticket

-Two.png Parallel Ticket Subject
+Parallel Ticket Subject

 Blocking Parallel Tickets